Code-Institute-Submissions/content-karma/README.md

     - Carousel
       - Would display on mobile screens for the services and testimonials sections to reduce their height and the need for vertical scrolling.
     - Back-to-top button
-      - Allowing visitor to jump to the top of the page in lue of a fixed/sticky navigation menu.
+      - Allowing visitor to jump to the top of the page in lieu of a fixed/sticky navigation menu.
     - Blog
       - To allow business owner to demonstrate content writing ability and highlight the reasons content marketing is important.
     - Email Newsletter